 Lucie from Hampshire suggests Nature Art

-With the weather being so warm recently we've been going out on lots of walks and discovering the nature that surrounds where we live.
+We've been going out on lots of walks and discovering the nature that surrounds where we live.
 On just a short walk from our house we've seen trees, flowers and listened to the birds singing.
 We have been collecting what we've found on our walks and making them into nature art, like the picture on the left.
 My daughter loves it!

 Matthew from Wiltshire suggests Draw with Rob

 Rob Biddulph is a multi award-winning author and is the official World Book Day Illustrator for 2020.
-Every Tuesday and Thursday at 10am he posts a ‘Draw with Rob’ video teaching kids how to draw fun characters such as the Eugene the Owl, Superhero Bear and even Sonic the Hedgehog.
+Every Saturday at 10am he posts a ‘Draw with Rob’ video teaching kids how to draw fun characters such as the Eugene the Owl, Superhero Bear and even Sonic the Hedgehog.
 They’re great fun to do and he keeps them on his website so children can do them as many times as they want.